General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Tremor is an involuntary, rhythmic muscle contraction leading to shaking movements in one or more parts of the body.
-It is a common movement disorder that most often affects the hands but can also occur in the arms, head, vocal cords, torso, and legs.
-Tremor may be intermittent (occurring at separate times, with breaks) or constant.
-It can occur sporadically (on its own) or happen as a result of another disorder.
+Tremor is a neurological disorder that causes shaking movements in one or more parts of your body, most often in your hands.
+It can also occur in your arms, legs, head, vocal cords, and torso.
+Its rhythmic pattern is caused by unintentional (involuntary) muscle contractions.
+The tremor may occur at separate times with breaks in between them or be constant.
+Tremor can occur sporadically (on its own) or happen as a result of another disorder.

 Tremor is most common among middle-aged and older adults, although it can occur at any age.
 The disorder generally affects men and women equally.